Updated: Jul 1

 If you've ever fancied yourself as Philip Marlowe or Sam Spade out of a Raymond Chandler or Dashiell Hammett novel then you'll lap this game up.
 You'll love the way it drips with theme tho' you'll likely end up cursing if you succumb to a succession of unlucky card draws.
 By banking cards in a 'conserve energy' cache you can help to take out mutual insurance against mishap but a run of harsh event cards can still polish players off with them really left at the mercy of lady luck.
 Frustrating, but then 'common sense is the guy who tells you that you ought to have had your brakes relined last week before you smashed a front end this week.
 Common sense is the Monday morning quarterback who could have won the ball game if he had been on the team.
 But he never is.
 He's high up in the stands with a flask on his hip.
 Common sense is the little man in a grey suit who never makes a mistake in addition.
 But it's always someone else's money he's adding up.'

 Mantis Falls is designed by Adrian Kerrihard, with art by Juli Bierwirth.
-The game is published by Distant Rabbit, who are bringing it to Kickstarter shortly, so what we've been playing and are showing off here on Board's Eye View is a preview prototype.
-We'll add a link to the Mantis Falls Kickstarter campaign when that goes live.
+The game is published by Distant Rabbit, who are bringing it to Kickstarter, so what we've been playing and are showing off here on Board's Eye View is a preview prototype.
+The Kickstarter is live now.
+Click here to check it out.

 (Review by Selwyn Ward)